Dessert Ketchup? Healthier alternatives to summer BBQ condiments

 It annoys me to no end that something as simple as pickle relish can have high fructose corn syrup in it- Heinz does!
 So if I’m gonna do sweet pickle relish, I go with the 365 Everyday brand (which does have sugar, since it’s sweet relish) or just eat dill pickles instead of relish.

-Primal Kitchen- they are all good, but the ranch is LEGIT
+Primal Kitchen- they are all good, but the ranch is LEGIT (affiliate link)

 Chosen Foods- the lemon garlic has the cleanest ingredients